carpedm20/korail2/README.md

 1. Extract Korail apk from mobile phone
 2. Decompile apk using [dex2jar](https://code.google.com/p/dex2jar/)
 3. Read a jar code using [jdgui](http://jd.benow.ca/)
-4. Edit a smail code
+4. Edit a smaili code
 5. Recompile a new Korail apk using [apktool](https://code.google.com/p/android-apktool/)
-6. Key sining with anything you want
+6. Key signing with `motizen-sign`
-7. Run a edited Korail apk
+7. Upload and run a new Korail apk
-8. Packet capture and analyze the protocol
+8. Capture packets and analyze the API

 License